carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 * What is the class balance of the data?
 * How many features does the dataset have?
 Are all of the features relevant, or might some of them not be related to the data's class?
 * What types are the features (numeric, categorical, image, text)?
 * What might the decision boundary look like?
-Is the data likely linearly seperable?
+Is the data likely linearly separable?
 * How noisy is the data?

 ### Evaluation Metrics

 Arguably the most important part of choosing a model is evaluating it to see how well it performs.
 So far we've been looking at metrics such as accuracy, but let's take a look at how we think about metrics in machine learning.

-In the binary classification setting (where there are only two classes we're trying to predict, such as activated or quiscent T-cells) we can group all possile predictions our classifier makes into four categories.
+In the binary classification setting (where there are only two classes we're trying to predict, such as activated or quiescent T-cells) we can group all possible predictions our classifier makes into four categories.
 This is organized into a table called the _confusion matrix_:

 _Comment: We'll probably want to replace these with images in the same style as the rest of the workshop._